Swarnachari And Baluchari Saree from Bishnupur

 Swarnachari And Baluchari is an ancient weaving craft that has been around since the time of the Mallas.
 Mallas made Bishnupur their capital.
 The Mallas were great patrons of handicraft, art, and culture.
 Therefore this gave birth to the Baluchari and Swarnachari which are two distinctive varieties of sarees from this Bengali region.
 Sarees are synonymous to aristocracy and high status in Bengal.

 Swarnachari And Baluchari saree designs can really make you look Royal and Sensuous at the same time.
-The Swarnachari And Baluchari Saree from Bishnupur are famous worldwide.
-Because of the intricate patterns and figurines that are created on the saree that relate an entire mythological story altogether.
+The Swarnachari And Baluchari Silk with price from Bishnupur are famous worldwide.
+Because of the intricate patterns and figurines that are created on the saree that relate entire mythological story altogether.
 Mythological stories taken from the walls of temples and woven on Baluchari Sarees, is a common feature in Bishnupur.

-Swarnachari And Baluchari sarees are having the most elaborate artwork in Resham or Zari threads across the body and pallu.
+Swarnachari And Baluchari silk sarees are with price highly, and having the most elaborate artwork in Resham or Zari threads across the body and pallu.
 Alternative threads used often to highlight the figures or motifs which is called Minakari Work.
 Usually the borders of these sarees depict tales of Mahabharatha, Ramayan or other stories.
 The field has beautiful, intricate motifs of flowers or leaves.
 Originally woven in the Bankura district of West Bengal.

 These are rich silk sarees characterized by intricate and rich weaving in the pallu and borders, depicting stories from epics, historical and religious texts.
 The entire process, from rearing silkworms, to spinning and dyeing the yarn, and then designing and weaving sarees, is done locally.
 Creating intricate designs for the border, butis and pallus of Baluchari sarees is an elaborate process.
 Making of the motifs for pallu/anchal and other part of Baluchari is in itself an intricate process.
 The design is drawn on a graph paper, it is colored and punching is done using cards.
 After jacquard loom has been introduced, weaving of a Regular Baluchari saree takes five to six days to get completed.
 To make the yarn soft, it is boiled in a solution of soda and soap and then dyed in acid colour, according to the requirement of the saree.
 The yarn is stretched from both the sides in opposite directions putting some force with both palms.
 This process is needed to make the yarn crisper.